-Defining paths for the touchscreen
+Defining paths for an Equipment Touch screen

 A path tells the i-Vu® application the route through the system hierarchy to an item in the system.
 For example, a path tells the i-Vu® application where to find a microblock property value to display on a graphic or where to jump to when the operator clicks a link on a graphic.